Asian shares advance as markets mull North Korea, Italy, oil

 MARKET VIEW: “There’s a lot of crossed signals that are coming out.
 We’ve got slight positive on risk sentiment from Europe but we know that’s very difficult to hold on to, given how emotional Italian politics are,” said Stephen Innes, head of Asian trading at OANDA.
 On Trump and Kim, “we’ve been down this road many times before, this is a path well worn, and realistically to start chasing risk based on this summit coming back on again could be could be a little bit misguided in the sense we’ve still got a long way to go.”

 ENERGY: Oil futures resumed tumbling after taking their worst losses in months on Friday, battered by reports that OPEC countries and Russia could start pumping more oil soon.
-Benchmark U.S. crude tumbled $1.99 a barrel to $65.92 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract dropped $2.83 to settle at $67.88 on Friday.
-Trading in Brent crude, used to price international oils, was suspended for a holiday in Britain.
+Benchmark U.S. crude tumbled $1.69 a barrel, or 25 percent, to $65.19 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract dropped $2.83, or 4 percent, to settle at $67.88 on Friday.
 Oil producing countries cut output at the start of 2017 following a big supply buildup and agreed last year to extend those cuts through the end of 2018, but according to reports last week, they might agree to start raising production in June.

 WALL STREET: Major U.S. benchmarks ended little changed on Friday.
 The S&P 500 index slid 0.2 percent to 2,721.33.
 The Dow Jones industrial average fell 0.2 percent to 24,753.09.
 The Nasdaq composite climbed 0.1 percent to 7,433.85.